gilramir/argparse/README.md

         p.ParseArgs()
     }

-## Create a CLI with an option and a positional argument
+## Create a CLI with two positional arguments

 See [ex2.go](examples/ex2.go)